Posted on Leave a comment

 I am at heart a man of ROCK.

-Since the advent of the DiMarzio Super Distortion players have been able to get some power out of their pickups, enough to really push an amp.
+Since the advent of the DiMarzio Super Distortion pickup players have been able to get some power out of their pickups, enough to really push an amp.

 The neck pickup needed to be clear and present but with enough power for some of those sweet lead lines.

-I wanted the bridge pickup to have power to scream with the best of them while retaining enough clarity to have definition.
-When I play a 7th chord I want to hear it as a 7th and not sound mushy like a John Deere tractor at full throttle.
 It’s a real danger with hot pickups that they lose character and tone.
 I needed a crunchy rhythm with strong mids and an over the top lead sound.
 I want to get squawking pinched harmonics whenever I please.
 Not only that but I need it it to clean up nicely and react well to a treble bleed circuit.
 A humbucker for every situation, for players not afraid of a bit of gain.

 Not much to ask, eh!